Louis XIV (1638 - 1715)

 at the Hotel de Villeroy / Cremerie de Paris.

-Villeroy's children François and Catherine become life-time friends with Louis XIV.
+François de Villeroy and Catherine de Villeroy become life-time friends

 Louis XIV is particulary attached to François (1644-1730) who has only two years